MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 1. Select **Add people** and enter the names of the persons in your organization with whom you’d like to share the network connection.

-1. Select the names of the persons and choose with which permissions they can access the network connection.
+1. Select the names of the persons and choose which permissions they can access the network connection with.

 1. Select **Save**.

 :::image type="content" source="media/hosted-machines/share-network-connection.png" alt-text="Screenshot of the Manage access of the network connection.":::

 > [!NOTE]
-> When a user isn't part of an environment anymore, you can continue to see it as a deactivated user.
+> When a user isn't part of an environment anymore, you can continue to see the user as deactivated.
 You'll be notified in the **Manage access** section of the network connection if it's shared with deactivated users.
 In this situation, remove access to them.

 ## View list of hosted machines